RustMadeEasy/course-work/TicTacToe/client-sdks/tic-tac-toe-swift-client-sdk/docs/TicTacToeAPI.md

 let gameId = "gameId_example" // String |

-// Retrieves the history of Game States from the initial move (turn) to the latest Game State.
+// Retrieves the history of Game States from the initial move (turn) to the current Game State.
 This can be used, for instance, to create an animated time-lapse of the Game play.
 TicTacToeAPI.getGameHistory(gameId: gameId) { (response, error) in
     guard error == nil else {
         print(error)